john-james-ai/BreastCancerDetection/jbook/content/00_data/00_intro.md

 - Smallest Image Pixel Value
 - Largest Image Pixel Value

-In the next section, we will prepare the metadata for the exploratory data analysis effort.
+In the next section, we will outline methods for obtaining the CBIS-DDSM dataset.